-Consider also taking a sightseeing bus with an indie tour company such as this one between Riga and Talinn, which stops at interesting and offbeat sights along the way.
-I didn’t find out about this option until I was already in Talinn or I would have taken it — beats a boring bus ride any day.
+Consider also taking a sightseeing bus with an indie tour company such as this one between Riga and Tallinn, which stops at interesting and offbeat sights along the way.
+I didn’t find out about this option until I was already in Tallinn or I would have taken it — beats a boring bus ride any day.

 The Baltic capitals are small enough to be very walkable, but when needed public transport in the cities is generally excellent.
 One word of warning: Google Maps did not work very reliably in Riga for mapping bus routes.